splunk/observability-workshop/docs/dashboards/index.md

 ## 3. Sample Charts

 To continue, click on **All Dashboards** on the top right corner of the screen.
-This brings you to the a view that shows all the available dashboards, included the prebuilt ones.
+This brings you to the view that shows all the available dashboards, included the pre-built ones.

 ![Sample Data](../images/dashboards/sample-data.png)